New, Apply, Call, Bind in JavaScript

 Difference for the second param among them:

-would not execute the function immediately, it would return a new function with a changedthis
+applyreceives an param arraycallandbindbypasses param from position 2 to Nbindwould not execute the function immediately, it would return a new function with a changedthis.

 What are all these for?
 Reusage!
 Say, we don’t have to buy a house for living if we can rent one.
 Same here, we borrows functions from existing objects, saving spaces and efforts.